bbalakriz/rh1-dynamic-frontend-wrapper/README.md

 yarn run export-dynamic
 yarn publish
 ```
 4. Setup RHDH using the Helm chart available in OpenShift.
 Use the following configuration.
-Note: Replace the value of `clusterRouterBase` with a relevant value:
+Note: Replace the value of `clusterRouterBase` with a relevant value.
 ```
 global:
   auth: